Charities by Category:

 WD6 9JE

-The Israel Guide Dog Centre was established in 1991 to provide trained guide dogs for anyone who is blind or has vision-loss and produces over 30 life-changing partnerships every year.
-The unique bond between dog and partner brings companionship, confidence and ultimately independence for the partner, helping them to cope with day-to-day activities, employment, education, social events and travel.
+The Israel Guide Dog Centre (IGDC), established in 1991, offers a beacon of light and hope for people with blindness or PTSD, and families of children with autism.
+The unique bond between a dog and its partner brings companionship, confidence, and ultimately independence for the partner, helping them cope with day-to-day activities, employment, education, social events, and travel.

-In addition to this we are now contracted by the Israel Ministry of Defence to provide specially-trained service dogs for IDF veterans suffering from the debilitating effects of post-traumatic stress disorder.
-And we also enable children with autism-related issues to have a higher quality of life by providing them with emotional support dogs, helping them to engage with the world around them.
+We provide guide dogs for people with vision impairment and specially-trained service dogs for people suffering from post-traumatic stress disorder.
+And we also enable children with autism to have a higher quality of life by providing them with emotional support dogs.

-We provide all our services free of charge but we could not do this without charitable donations from donors in Israel and around the world.
-Please help us to continue our vital work.
+We provide all our services free of charge and rely on charitable donations from donors in Israel and around the world.

 (0)20 8371 6611